 This is a difficult question to answer as there are many, many different manufacturers who make all types of varifocal lenses to suit all needs and budgets.

-Here are some of the more popular and advanced varifocal lens options:
+Here are some of the more popular and advanced varifocal lens options in 2019:

 We offer 3 types of varifocal lenses for you: